Anti-Money Laundering/Know Your Customer (AML/KYC) Disclosure

 ACCOUNT OPENING PROCEDURES

-The following additional steps will be taken during account opening process,: (i) cross-check the names of users against compliance databases such as the OFAC Specially Designated Nationals list and other governmental watch lists; (ii) require users to verify and validate their identity and identification documents presented at onboarding; and (iii) not permit any activity on platform with incomplete account opening information.
+The following additional steps will be taken during account opening process,: (i) cross-check the names of users against Government Lists such as the OFAC Specially Designated Nationals list; (ii) require users to verify and validate their identity and identification documents presented at onboarding; and (iii) not permit any activity on platform with incomplete account opening information.

-We do not accept US Members as Company Members at this time.
-We have taken affirmative steps to block U.S. IP addresses from accessing the Company’s website.
-US companies and persons who identify a US address or US nationality when attempting to create an account will not be allowed to onboard as a Member.
+We do not accept US Members as Company Customers at this time.
+US companies and persons who identify a US address or US nationality when attempting to create an account will not be allowed to onboard as a Customer.
 If a US person or company obtains HUSD outside of the Company, that person or company will not be allowed to redeem HUSD for U.S. dollars from the Company.

 - Individual name